Key insights

 - Excessive radiation dose or inadequate image quality for diagnostic computed tomography in adults (Hospital Level – Inpatient) eCQM, with inclusion in the eCQM measure set beginning with the CY 2025 reporting period/FY 2027 payment determination

-- Hybrid hospital-wide all-cause risk standardized mortality (HWM) measure — Beginning with the FY 2027 payment determination, CMS proposes expanding the cohort from Medicare fee-for-service (FFS) patients only to a cohort which includes both FFS and Medicare Advantage (MA) patients 65 to 94 years old.
+- Hybrid hospital-wide all-cause risk standardized mortality (HWM) measure — Beginning with the FY 2027 payment determination, CMS expands the cohort from Medicare fee-for-service (FFS) patients only to a cohort which includes both FFS and Medicare Advantage (MA) patients 65 to 94 years old.

-- Hybrid hospital-wide all-cause readmission (HWR) measure — Beginning with the FY 2027 payment determination, CMS proposes to also expand the cohort from Medicare FFS patients only to a cohort which includes FFS and MA patients 65 years and older.
+- Hybrid hospital-wide all-cause readmission (HWR) measure — Beginning with the FY 2027 payment determination, CMS expands the cohort from Medicare FFS patients only to a cohort which includes FFS and MA patients 65 years and older.

-CMS is proposing several changes to the hospital consumer assessment of healthcare providers and systems (HCAHPS) survey beginning with 2025 discharges:
+CMS finalizes several changes to the hospital consumer assessment of healthcare providers and systems (HCAHPS) survey beginning with 2025 discharges:

 - Add three new modes of survey administration (web-mail mode, web-phone mode, and web-mail-phone mode) in addition to the current mail only, phone only, and mail-phone modes.